jlgrall/esEngine/doc/gettingstarted.md

 ## Bonus: links to components and entities

 **Why do we need Links ?**
-To reduce the need for GC (Garbage Collection), entity.JS reuses objects and entity ids instead of throwing them away.
+To reduce the need for GC (Garbage Collection), esEngine reuses objects and entity ids instead of throwing them away.
 It allows the ES to keep smooth FPS.
 But it also means that the reference you keep to them can be reused for new objects.
 Thus, if you are not careful, and you keep a reference to an object, that object can be destroyed by other systems.
 The next time you try to access that object, it may not exist anymore or worse it may point to a completely different object.

 **Where should we not use Links ?**